keiakihito/CPP-graduate-thesis/CS6910/Proposal/proposal_draft_v3.md

     - Definition of benchmarks for the serverless infrastructure.
     - Planning for scalability tests to evaluate the cost-effectiveness of the proposed AWS architecture.

-References
+# References
 [1] R. Tamm, M. Sachdeva, and S. Lind, "Comparative Analysis of Pretrained Audio Representations in Music Recommender Systems," in *Proceedings of the 18th ACM Conference on Recommender Systems (RecSys '24)*, Bari, Italy, Oct.
 2024.

-[2] J. Pons and X. Serra, "musicnn: Pre-trained convolutional neural networks for music audio tagging," in *Proceedings of the 20th International Society for Music Information Retrieval Conference (ISMIR)*, 2019, pp. 1-7.

-[3] F. Sun, J. Liu, J. Wu, C. Pei, X. Lin, W. Ou, and P. Jiang, "BERT4Rec: Sequential Recommendation with Bidirectional Encoder Representations from Transformer," in *Proceedings of the 28th ACM International Conference on Information and Knowledge Management (CIKM)*, 2019, pp. 1471–1480.

-[4] N. Pourmoazemi and S. Maleki, "A music recommender system based on compact convolutional transformers," *Expert Systems With Applications*, vol. 255, Art. no. 124473, 2024.
+[2] N. Pourmoazemi and S. Maleki, "A music recommender system based on compact convolutional transformers," *Expert Systems With Applications*, vol. 255, Art. no. 124473, 2024.

-[5] P.-C. Lin, C.-Y. Yu, and E. Odle, "Prototype for a Personalized Music Recommendation System Based on TL-CNN-GRU Model with 10-Fold Cross-Validation," in *Proceedings of the 7th Artificial Intelligence and Cloud Computing Conference (AICCC 2024)*, Tokyo, Japan, Dec.
+[3] P.-C. Lin, C.-Y. Yu, and E. Odle, "Prototype for a Personalized Music Recommendation System Based on TL-CNN-GRU Model with 10-Fold Cross-Validation," in *Proceedings of the 7th Artificial Intelligence and Cloud Computing Conference (AICCC 2024)*, Tokyo, Japan, Dec.
 2024, pp. 87-94.

-[6] A. C. Ramos and B. A. T. de Freitas, "Self-Supervised Learning of Music Representations for Recommendation Systems," Course Project, Institute of Computing, University of Campinas (UNICAMP).
+[4] A. C. Ramos and B. A. T. de Freitas, "Self-Supervised Learning of Music Representations for Recommendation Systems," Course Project, Institute of Computing, University of Campinas (UNICAMP).

-[7] C. K. A. Reddy, V. Gopal, H. Dubey, S. Matusevych, R. Cutler, and R. Aichner, "MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection," in *Proceedings of Interspeech 2022*, Incheon, Korea, Sept.
+[5] C. K. A. Reddy, V. Gopal, H. Dubey, S. Matusevych, R. Cutler, and R. Aichner, "MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection," in *Proceedings of Interspeech 2022*, Incheon, Korea, Sept.
 2022.

-[8] D. Abbattista, V. W. Anelli, T. Di Noia, C. Macdonald, and A. Petrov, "Enhancing Sequential Music Recommendation with Personalized Popularity Awareness," in *Proceedings of the 18th ACM Conference on Recommender Systems (RecSys '24)*, Bari, Italy, Oct.
+[6] D. Abbattista, V. W. Anelli, T. Di Noia, C. Macdonald, and A. Petrov, "Enhancing Sequential Music Recommendation with Personalized Popularity Awareness," in *Proceedings of the 18th ACM Conference on Recommender Systems (RecSys '24)*, Bari, Italy, Oct.
 2024.

-[9] J. Lin, S. Huang, and Y. Zhang, "Deep neural network-based music user preference modeling, accurate recommendation, and IoT-enabled personalization," *Alexandria Engineering Journal*, vol. 125, pp. 232-244, 2025.
+[7] J. Lin, S. Huang, and Y. Zhang, "Deep neural network-based music user preference modeling, accurate recommendation, and IoT-enabled personalization," *Alexandria Engineering Journal*, vol. 125, pp. 232-244, 2025.

-[10] M. Schedl, C. Bauer, W. Reisinger, D. Kowald, and E. Lex, "Listener Modeling and Context-Aware Music Recommendation Based on Country Archetypes," *Frontiers in Artificial Intelligence*, vol. 3, Art. no. 508725, Feb.
+[8] M. Schedl, C. Bauer, W. Reisinger, D. Kowald, and E. Lex, "Listener Modeling and Context-Aware Music Recommendation Based on Country Archetypes," *Frontiers in Artificial Intelligence*, vol. 3, Art. no. 508725, Feb.
 2021.

+[9] J. Dias, H. Deshmukh, V. Pillai, and A. Shah, "Music Genre Classification & Recommendation System using CNN," St. John College of Engineering and Management, Palghar, India.

-[11] Y. Zhang, "Music Recommendation System and Recommendation Model Based on Convolutional Neural Network," *Mobile Information Systems*, vol. 2022, Art. no. 3387598, May 2022.
+[10] Y. Zhang, "Music Recommendation System and Recommendation Model Based on Convolutional Neural Network," *Mobile Information Systems*, vol. 2022, Art. no. 3387598, May 2022.

-[12] M. S. V. Prasad and G. Sharma, "Music Recommendation System," Parul University, Vadodara, Gujarat, India.
+[11] M. S. V. Prasad and G. Sharma, "Music Recommendation System," Parul University, Vadodara, Gujarat, India.

-[13] J. Dias, H. Deshmukh, V. Pillai, and A. Shah, "Music Genre Classification & Recommendation System using CNN," St. John College of Engineering and Management, Palghar, India.

-[14] L. Porcaro, E. Gómez, and C. Castillo, "Assessing the Impact of Music Recommendation Diversity on Listeners: A Longitudinal Study," Manuscript, 2022.
+[12] L. Porcaro, E. Gómez, and C. Castillo, "Assessing the Impact of Music Recommendation Diversity on Listeners: A Longitudinal Study," Manuscript, 2022.